 Right away, I started spotting some interesting differences between this bike and the newer Sports models that I have.
 First, the front fork blades on this one have a round cross section, rather than an oval section, making the fork crown noticeably wider.
 There was a "Raleigh" stamping across the back of the steerer.
 Also, the front dropouts are squashed and slotted rather than brazed inserts, and the front fender stay is thinner than the rear with very flat, thin eyelets on the end.

-The lugs are also different (shown here as being a pre-1955 design) and the seat stays are not only capped like all pre-early-'60s Sports, but noticeably thicker at the top than at the dropout.
+The lugs are also different (shown here as being a pre-1955 design) and the seat stays are not only capped like all pre-1963 Sports, but noticeably thicker at the top than at the dropout.
 Not pictured is the very faded "Raleigh Sports" decal on the seat tube, oriented sideways to be read from the non-drive side.

 After blowing the bike apart and cleaning up the oily mess, I polished the paint for about six hours.
 The shine came back beautifully in most places.
-With old bikes like these, the quality of painted and plated finishes are often times of such high quality that parts that appear to be weathered or covered in surface rust can be restored to like-new condition.
+With old bikes like these, the quality of painted and plated finishes are often times of such high quality that parts that appear to be weathered or covered in surface rust can be easily restored to almost-new condition.
 A few days later, I went back to the wheels and spent another six hours polishing those with Quick-Glo.
 The original stainless spokes with "R" heads were still glossy, their finish preserved by the same coating of dirty oil.

 The chrome tip on the front fender was missing, so I took the one off my 1969 Sports-turned-cargo-bike, removed the gray paint, and clipped it on.
 No rattles.
 I also noticed that the front handlebar was bent inward on the left.
 Was it dropped on its side, or was it hit by something?